Shoulder Pain Treatment

 Other strategies known to be effective in treating shoulder pain include: improving sleep, stress management and engaging in regular physical activity.

-In some cases where shoulder pain is very distressing and disabling, working with other health care practitioner may be important for your shoulder pain treatment needs.
+In some cases where shoulder pain is very distressing and disabling, working with other health care practitioners may be important for your shoulder pain treatment needs.